nsit-karan/java-algorithms/README.md

-# Repo for all things java , data structures and algorithms
+# All things java , data structures and algorithms

 - Java basics
   - Running code using the terminal covering custom class path